rubrikinc/rubrik_oracle_tools/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Rubrik.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

+CODE HERE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # :hammer: Installation
 ## Python 3.7 installation instructions for OEL/RHEL linux.
 ------------------------------------------------------------